 Let me introduce myself briefly.
 I am Sytze Van Herck, a graduated historian and digital humanist.
 Currently, I work as a doctoral researcher in Luxembourg.
 You can talk to me in English, French, Italian, and Dutch.
 Other than studying I have been busy working at the Central Library of the KU Leuven and as vice-president and manager of workshops at the student organisation Academics for Technology.
 During my university education I have studied at the University of Bologna for a year specialising in medieval history.
 As a first generation digital humanities graduate I also gained some programming skills in HTML, CSS, JS, Python, and SQL.
+Currently I am a scholar in residence at the Deutsches Museum in Munich.
 When I am not working or studying new languages, I am probably busy practicing the violin or doing some yoga to retain my inner peace.
 Below you can find my motivation for creating this blog.

 2017 – 2021

-As I recently started my PhD at the University of Luxembourg (1st of March 2017) as part of the Centre for Contemporary and Digital History (C2DH) I would like to transform this blog into a combination of blogposts on my experiences as a researcher in academia and blogposts about my study of 20th Century Women in Computer Science under supervision of prof. dr. Andreas Fickers and with input from prof. dr. Sally Wyatt and prof. dr. Martin Theobald.
+As I recently started my PhD at the University of Luxembourg (1st of March 2017) as part of the Centre for Contemporary and Digital History (C2DH) I would like to transform this blog into a combination of blogposts on my experiences as a researcher in academia and blogposts about my study on the History of the Design and Use of Computing Devices under supervision of prof. dr. Andreas Fickers and with input from prof. dr. Sally Wyatt and prof. dr. Martin Theobald.
 Furthermore, I will add interesting events related to my topic and some of my side projects such as organising the Brown Bag Lunches for other PhD students at the University of Luxembourg after an idea of Elisabeth Epping and in collaboration with Sandra Haebel.

 2016 – 2017